michaeljfriedman/economy-simulator/design.md

 - `income` (int): annual income of each person in the model.
 An employed person receives an equal amount of this each month (there are 12 months in each year in this model)
-- `spending_range` (array of floats): a 2-element array [min_fraction,
-  max_fraction] representing the range of their income people may spend each month.
-A value from this range is chosen uniformly at random each month for each person.
 - `rehire_rate` (float): the probability that an unemployed is rehired when an opportunity arises.